kbulau/kbulau/README.md

 ### Hey there!
 I'm Kurt 👋
++ 💻 I'm a Software Engineer at Banyon Data, working on the web development team
 + 👨‍💻 I'm a co-creator of ScanQL, a metrics and visualizer tool for PostgreSQL databases
-+ 💻 I enjoy learning about things on the frontend and backend
++ 🔭 I'm currently working on learning more about DevOps and getting my AWS certification
-+ ⛰️ In my free time, I enjoy hiking with scrambling, playing league of legends, and volunteering
++ ⛰️ In my free time, I enjoy rockclimbing, playing card/board games with friends, and volunteering
 + 🌟 [Feel free to reach out!](https://www.linkedin.com/in/kurt-bulau/)

 <!--